 A few more steps and you can catch your first glimpse of Mr. Klots’ neo-gothic fairy castle.

 Whenever possible, building materials from the original structures were incorporated into castle construction.
 Additionally, Alfred Klots purchased original architectural features from another castle, Château de Keralio which, interestingly, also once belonged to the Larlan and Hay des Nétumières families.
 Just like Château de Rochefort, it was abandoned during the revolution.
 These carved dormers, pediments, and gates resulted in a classification of the castle Rochefort’s façade and roof as a historical monument.
-The entire structure has been included in the register for monuments of the 20th century.
+The entire structure has been included in the register of monuments of the 20th century.

 We left the grounds following a path toward the official entry gate to the estate thus passing by the front of the castle.
 As you can see, castle-ownership is a double-sided sword.
 The upkeep of such a large estate is enormous, not to mention the renovations and repair.
-Currently, large portions of the building are unsafe for visitors and plans for structural engineering are under way.
+Currently, large portions of the building are unsafe for visitors and plans for structural engineering are underway.
 The general council of Morbihan has promised over 1.7 million Euros to augment the village coffers if certain conditions can be met.
 Let’s hope the work will commence soon!

 I read in one of the many websites I consulted about Rochefort-en-Terre that “une glycine de couleur mauve, plus que centenaire, recouvre la façade … de la mairie”.
 I found a picture showing this hundred-plus-year-old Wisteria.
 It’s a poor picture and it wasn’t meant to be in the line-up, but what can you do – a vine that old, you have to honor it!
 Also, it’s visible in the background of the video clip, as the guys are standing in front of the mairie.